See our collection of giant waterlilies and other wonders of the natural world

-The second variety of Giant Amazon Waterlily is the Victoria Cruziana Waterlily, which is slightly smaller than the Amazonica Waterlily.
+The Giant Amazon Waterlily we grow is named Victoria Cruziana, which is slightly smaller than it’s cousin, the Victoria Amazonica.
 The plant is native to the subtropical regions of South America and grows in a slightly cooler habitat to its cousin.
-The Cruziana is still a spectacular plant and produces very large lily pads that reach 1.5 – 2 metres in diameter.
-The leaves are slightly different to the Amazonica, featuring higher sides and a greener appearance on the underside.
+The V.Cruziana is a spectacular plant and produces very large lily pads that reach 1.5 – 2 metres in diameter.
+The leaves are slightly different to the V.Amazonica, featuring higher sides and a greener appearance on the underside.
 Like it’s cousin, the Cruziana’s leaves and stalks are also covered in razor sharp spines and it produces very large flowers, up to 30cm in diameter.

-In the summer of 2015, the Cruziana Waterlily produced the largest lily pad ever seen in Australia.
+In the summer of 2015, the Victoria Cruziana Waterlily produced the largest lily pad ever seen in Australia.
 It measured a whopping 1.75m in diameter.
 Maybe this year it will be even bigger!

 Mr Charles Winch was one of the world’s foremost breeders of tropical waterlilies breeding over 600 different hybrids signified by their large colourful flowers and amazing variegated leaves.
 On display is a selection of his most spectacular varieties.